Palcoyo – one of colored mountains of Peru

 There’s no doubt that Valle Rojo is beautiful, and you will see some of that beauty on the path to Vinicunca, the red hills surrounding the valley and the majestically white peak of Ausangate on the east side.

 You also might find yourself a little light-headed, or even completely out of breath.
-You will be climbing over 700 meters during the two hour hike, and the majority of it is done at the end. (this part you must traverse by foot, the locals don’t allow their horses to ascend with passengers) This can be real tricky, especially if you haven’t given yourself enough time in Cusco to acclimatize.
+You will be climbing over 700 meters during the two hour hike, and the majority of it is done at the end.
+This can be real tricky, especially if you haven’t given yourself enough time in Cusco to acclimatize.

 Palcoyo, a rainbow mountain experience of its own.